CEO & Co-Founder, Sports Innovation Lab

 Ruggiero is the CEO and Co-Founder of the Sports Innovation Lab (https://www.sportsilab.com), a technology-powered market research firm focused on the intersection of sports and innovation.
 With the mission of enabling brands to create breakthrough fan experiences through technology, Sport Innovation Lab identifies and evaluates the trends, products and services driving the future of sport.
 Sports Innovation Lab currently services over 70 global clients through a combination of proprietary data and software and a team of analysts and strategists.

-Ruggiero has served the Olympic Movement on the administrative and board levels for almost a decade.
-She was a Member of the International Olympic Committee (2010-2018), Executive Board of the International Olympic Committee (2016-2018), the organization overseeing the Olympic Movement, and the Chairperson for the IOC Athletes' Commission (2016-2018), the body representing all Olympic Athletes Worldwide.
-She has also served on the Board of the United States Olympic Committee (2010-2018), Foundation Board Member of the World Anti-Doping Agency, and Former President and board member of the Women's Sports Foundation.
-Ruggiero, was also the Chief Strategy Officer for the Los Angeles 2028 Candidature Committee.
+Ruggiero has served the Olympic Movement on the administrative and board levels for over a decade.
+She was a Member of the International Olympic Committee (2010-2018), Executive Board of the International Olympic Committee, and the Chairperson for the IOC Athletes' Commission, the body representing all Olympic Athletes Worldwide.
+She has also served on the Board of the United States Olympic Committee, Foundation Board Member of the World Anti-Doping Agency, and was the former President and board member of the Women's Sports Foundation.

 In prior professional roles, Ruggiero served as the Chief Strategy Officer for the successful Los Angeles 2028 Candidature Committee’s bid to host the 2028 Olympics, a Senior Management Associate of the largest hedge fund in the world, Bridgewater Associates, a New Business Consultant for NBC Sports, and a Director at the New York Islanders Hockey Club.